jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

 ## Keep the business features inmutables and reuse them

-Imagine this scenario.
+Imagine this situation.
 Maybe it's not the best approach to organize a company architecture but it could be something real in many companies:

 ![example](/images/microfrontends/situation-example.png)

-We can see two applications consumed by different users:
+In this scenario, we can see two applications consumed by different users:

 - Customers: application in which customers (final users) perform business actions.

 - Customer Care: application used by employees to help to their customers.
 This application tries to be similar to the Customers application in order to give a good service to the customer.

-#### How could this be implemented?

-One approach could be that both applications have their own backend for frontend in order to orchestrate calls to different services and manage details regarding to different channels and different frontend developments are built in each application.
+There are many ways to implement this scenario: one approach could be that both applications have their own backend for frontend in order to orchestrate calls to different services and manage details regarding to different channels and different frontend developments are built in each application.
 Other approach could be to build a frontend module containing the functionality and this module is integrated in both applications.
 The backend for frontend usually depends on the application and it isn't reused and backend services are the same in both applications.
 In other companies, there will not be backend for frontend and frontend applications will consume directly backend services.

 In all the approaches, backend services are uniques and developed by an specific team but frontend parts are not uniques and they are developed by different teams.
 If a backend service change and a new version is released, the backend for frontend or the frontend will consume this new version of the service.